ARCANEDEV/SEO-Helper/_docs/4-Usage.md

 <title>Lorem ipsum dolor sit amet, consectetur adipiscing elit...</title>
 ```

-You can specify the maximum length by using the `setMax()` method :
+You can specify your own maximum length by using the `setMax()` method :

 ```php
 use Arcanedev\SeoHelper\Entities\Title;